rchartra/NcCut/docs/source/usage.rst

 #.
 You can save the current plot to .PNG or .PDF formats.
 #.
 You can also save the transect data itself from three options:
-    * **Save All Data** will save all transects from all markers.
+    * **Save All Data** will save all transects from all markers or chains.
 If using a NetCDF file it will do so for the currently selected variables and z values.
     * **Save Selected Data** will save only the transects selected in the plotting menu.
 If using a NetCDF file it will do so for the currently selected variables and z values.
     * **Save All Z Values** will save all z values for the selected transects and variables.
 This option only appears if using a NetCDF file with three dimensions.
 #.
 See the :ref:`Data Output <data_output>` section for how the saved data is formatted.